LionelDraghi/ArchiCheck/docs/tests/rules_on_components.md

   P1 package is in X component, wha if I try to add it to another components?

 ```
+-- Two simple components :
-X contains P1 and P2 -- P1 to P4 are existing compilation units
+X contains P1 and P2
 Y contains P3 and P4
+-- P1 to P4 are existing compilation units

+-- A component of components
-Z contains X and Y -- Component of components
+Z contains X and Y

 -- till now, OK.